MEDICAL TRANSLATION SERVICES – ACCURACY AND EXPERTISE

-Because medical translations are so critical, we do not rely on a single translation as the final copy.
-We back each completed project up with another set of eyes – a proofreader from the same niche who will review, edit, and verify the accuracy.
-Because of the educational and career expertise required for expert translators, and because of the mandatory proofreading by a second expert, medical translations can sometimes be costlier than they are for other sectors.
-However, accuracy is critical, and we think you will agree.
+Since medical translations are so critical, we do not rely on the final copy of a single translation.
+Another eye set supports every successful project–a proofreader from the same niche that reviews, edits and checks the accuracy.
+Based on the training and work skills required by specialist translators and the compulsory proofreading by a second expert, medical translations can sometimes be more expensive than they are in other industries.
+Exactness is essential, however, and we think you agree.

 Organizations for which We Provide Medical Translation

 We have some medical organizations that are regular clients and for which we do the majority of our translation work:

 Biotech Companies: Translating information and instructions on products

 Medical Device Manufacturers: Translation of protocols and insertion/implantation